2-4-CIX is the section of the club dedicated to display flying. We fly with FSX, our "Aims and Objectives" being:-

 Any CIX VFR Club member can join 2-4-CIX.
 Previous experience of display flying is not necessary – the fact that you fly virtually with the Club is the only entry requirement you need!
 However, CIX VFR Club has a deserved high reputation for GA flying and this is continued by its 2-4-CIX operations through training and regular practice.

 You can give as much time to 2-4-CIX as you wish.
 If you have a reasonable amount of free time, then you can join a team. the Chipmunks practice on Sunday afternoons; the Tigers on Wednesday evenings and the Javelins on Friday evenings.
 Other practice days are arranged among the teams as necessary.
 Other practice days are arranged among the teams as necessary.

 If you are part of a formation group, then that group will have an appointed Flight Group Leader.
 He will organise practices and design the display routines for his team.
 The Club publishes a Guide for Flight Group Leaders.

 If you have limited availability then you may wish to consider performing a solo display, maybe of a classic British aircraft.
-Solo performers include, or having included, the Avro Lancaster, S for Sugar, a De Havilland Dragon Rapide, a Supermarine Mk XIV Spitfire, a Hawker Mk I Hurricane, an Airspeed Oxford, and a Douglas C41.
+Solo performers include, or have included, the Avro Lancaster, S for Sugar, a De Havilland Dragon Rapide, a Supermarine Mk XIV Spitfire, a Hawker Mk I Hurricane, an Airspeed Oxford, and a Douglas C41.
 So the choice is wide and varied.
 For display flying, and practices, the Club's normal aircraft weight category limit (5700Kg) is waived.

 Our displays are created as videos of the complete display, compiled from individual videos and recordings made by each of the teams and solo performers.
 This is necessary because using one of the online flying networks, the data transmission lag, (up to 7 seconds), makes it impossible to fly the complex and highly skilled manoeuvres our display pilots have now achieved, and which the spectators so much enjoy.
 Displays are also carried out very close to the "crowd line" to get the best visual performance possible.